Sand Sun & Messy Buns

 The swamp gardens are on the grounds of Magnolia Plantation, and they make a great place to spend a few hours if you're a shutterbug or a nature lover!

 There are little “sunning decks” throughout the swamp that alligators climb on to bask in the sun, and you can get the coolest pictures of them when they climb atop one.
-The swamp water is covered in a bright green algae-like substance called duckweed, and when the alligators climb onto the sunning platforms they're often covered in the neon green substance, which makes for some very unique photo opps.
+The swamp water is covered in a bright green algae-like substance called duckweed.
+When alligators climb onto the sunning platforms they're often covered in the neon green substance, which makes for some very unique photo ops.

 At any rate, pack your best zoom lens, because you'll find plenty to shoot!
-Even if you're not into wildlife photography, the azaleas bloom from mid-March to April and a shot of them reflecting on the water is pretty incredible and very ‘Southern Living-worthy'.
+Even if you're not into wildlife photography, the azaleas bloom from mid-March to April and a shot of them reflecting on the water is very ‘Southern Living-worthy'.

 Reflect on the City's Painful Beginnings